 Francis Drake, Queen’s Pirate And One Of The Founders Of English Naval Force

-A. Sutherland - AncientPages.com - One autumn morning in 1578, the watchmen scanned the Pacific Ocean from the top of the fortifications of the major city and seaport of Valparaíso.
+A. Sutherland - AncientPages.com - One autumn morning in 1578, the watchmen scanned the Pacific Ocean from the top of the fortifications of the central city and seaport of Valparaíso.
 They saw warships appear in the distance.

 It wasn't difficult to recognize them because they had white flags with the red cross of the English navy.

-It was surprising to see the English fleet in the Pacific Ocean; the watchmen couldn't believe their own eyes.
+It was surprising to see the English fleet in the Pacific Ocean; the watchmen couldn't believe their eyes.
 They had a distinct feeling that what they observed was ominous.

 Suddenly, they realized the danger – the privateers were on their way to approach the port of Valparaiso.